danjohles/ghl-xone-linux/README.md

 ## Usage & Testing

    Because this script directly interfaces with USB hardware and creates a virtual input device at the kernel level, it must be run with root privileges
-   1. Insert your GHL Xbox One USB dongle into your PC - dongle will be turned off
+   1. Insert your GHL Xbox One USB dongle into your PC - the dongle will be turned off
    2. Run the script from your terminal:
       ```bash
       sudo python3 ghlive.py